-Some of the most valuable pieces of information from your contract are company details.
-Make sure your business’s data as well as the other party is correct.
-Include every detail that identifies you as a business.
+Some of the most valuable pieces of information from your contract our company details.
+Make sure your business’s data, as well as the other party, is correct.
+Include every aspect that identifies you as a business.
 You can find such information in templates and use them in your contract.

 Even though many business papers mention it, the confidentiality aspect is a matter of choices.
 While some companies embrace them, others don’t.
 However, you can consider a trial period and then decide upon the confidentiality needs of the deal.